 - Dedicated program coordinator and administrative assistant

-- What hospitals do residents work at?
+- In which hospitals do residents work?

 - What is the patient population like?

 Kalamazoo has a diverse patient population that needs primary care and hospital care.
 We care for a racially diverse population with a significant number of university/hospital employees and their families.
-We also have a large Spanish-speaking population and have full-time interpreters available 24 hrs./day.
+We also have a large Spanish-speaking population and have full-time interpreters available 24 hours a day.
 We are also privileged to serve a large indigent population.
 There is a wide variety of disease processes and pathology from which to learn.

-- Are there International Electives?
+- Are there international electives?